ostwind/ARC_Omniglot/README.md

 The Attentive Recurrent Comparator (ARC) catches the difference between two characters in the same way that humans do: by iteratively glancing between the images.
 Our experiment follows [the original ARC paper by P. Shyam, et. al.](https://arxiv.org/abs/1703.00767) as 20-way one shot classification on the Omniglot dataset.

 For two characters, blue boxes in the example below denote areas the model is attending to.
-As the model narrows its search on details of both characters, its confidence in a shared character class falls ( right plot ).
+As the model narrows its search on details of both characters, its confidence in a shared character class falls ( right plot ), despite earlier evidence of similarity.
 This image from figure 3 in the original paper.

 ![comparison process](https://github.com/ostwind/ARC_Omniglot/blob/master/papers/comparison_example.png)